Miguelosaurus/golfscan/api-integration-rules.md

 **Agent Report:** ✅ Section complete.
 Added `ScorecardScanResult` and `ScanResponse` interfaces to types/index.ts.
 The interfaces include all required fields with confidence scores, and I added the `overallConfidence` field for UI decision-making.
 The types are compatible with existing schemas and follow the project's TypeScript patterns.

-1.3 Set Up OpenAI Client and Prompt
+1.3 Set Up AI Prompt

-- Guidance: Create or modify a simple file (e.g., backend/lib/openai.ts or integrate into an existing utils file) for the OpenAI client and prompt.
-Keep it lightweight—no heavy abstractions.
-Load API key from root .env.
+- Guidance: Keep the prompt in `backend/lib/openai.ts` and export only `SCORECARD_PROMPT`.
+The router will own the Gemini client.
+Load GOOGLE_API_KEY from root .env.
 - Suggested Pattern (Adapt to Existing Structure):

 	import OpenAI from 'openai';